technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 13/Lab 3 - Create a DLP Policy that blocks external users access to Fabric workspace.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image27.png)

-22. Provide a policy tip that explains that the data in the report is highly confidential is not to be shared outside the organization.
+22. In the **User overrides** section, select the checkbox beside **Allow users to override policy restrictions in Fabric (including Power BI), Exchange, SharePoint, OneDrive, and Teams**, then navigate and select the checkbox beside **Override the rule automatically if they report it as a false positive**.

+![A screenshot of a computer AI-generated content may be incorrect.](./media/n27.png)

-23. Under **Incident reports**, set **Use this severity level in admin alerts and reports** to **High**.
+24. Under **Incident reports**, set **Use this severity level in admin alerts and reports** to **High**.

 ![A screenshot of a computer AI-generated content may be